Bushstar/samourai-dojo/doc/DOCKER_advanced_setups.md

 nano ./conf/docker-bitcoind.conf

 #
-# Set the value of BITCOIND_EPHEMERAL_HS to "off"
+# Set the value of SLICED_EPHEMERAL_HS to "off"
 #

 # Start your Dojo
 ./dojo.sh start
 ```

-Note: this option has no effect if your setup relies on a external full node (i.e. if BITCOIND_INSTALL is set to "off").
+Note: this option has no effect if your setup relies on a external full node (i.e. if SLICED_INSTALL is set to "off").

 <a name="testnet"/>